slsa-framework/slsa/docs/spec/draft/source-requirements.md

 1.  `subject.uri` SHOULD be set to a human readable URI of the revision.
 2.  `subject.digest` MUST include the revision identifier (e.g. `gitCommit`) and MAY include other digests over the contents of the revision (e.g. `gitTree`, `dirHash`, etc...).
-SCPs that do not use cryptographic digests MUST define a canonical type that is used to identify immutable revisions (e.g. `svn_revision_id`)[^1].
+SCSs that do not use cryptographic digests MUST define a canonical type that is used to identify immutable revisions (e.g. `svn_revision_id`)[^1].
 3.  `subject.annotations.source_branches` SHOULD be set to a list of branches that pointed to this revision at any point in their history.
-    -   git branches MUST be fully qualified (e.g. `refs/head/main`) to reduce the likelyhood of confusing downstream tooling.
+    -   git branches MUST be fully qualified (e.g. `refs/head/main`) to reduce the likelihood of confusing downstream tooling.
 4.  `resourceUri` MUST be set to the URI of the repository, preferably using [SPDX Download Location](https://spdx.github.io/spdx-spec/v2.3/package-information/#77-package-download-location-field).
 E.g. `git+https://github.com/foo/hello-world`.
 5.  `verifiedLevels` MUST include the SLSA source track level the verifier asserts the revision meets.
 One of `SLSA_SOURCE_LEVEL_0`, `SLSA_SOURCE_LEVEL_1`, `SLSA_SOURCE_LEVEL_2`, `SLSA_SOURCE_LEVEL_3`.